top of page

 We do not offer guarantee's on our training.
 Dogs are living beings and are often unpredictable.
 We guarantee that we will do our best for you and your dog, and set you up with the best possible tools that we can, but unfortunately we cannot guarantee your dogs behavior.

-How do I know what my puppy is doing during Puppy School?
+How do I know what my dog is doing during their session?

 What if I have to reschedule?